 [I love the biffy's bright red door.
 There's no window - so either bring a headlamp or keep that nice red door open while you're doing your business!]

-The depproach from the Lyell Hut after 3 days of intense peak bagging was a bit different than our approach.
-The weather was threatening with gray clouds and the occasional rain shower and we weren't hanging around to see if there would be thunder storms embedded in the gray skies either!
+The egress from the Lyell Hut after 3 days of intense peak bagging was a bit different than our approach.
+The weather was threatening, with gray clouds and the occasional rain shower and we weren't hanging around to see if there would be thunderstorms embedded in those gray skies!
 Now that we knew the route, we didn't waste any time trying to find it on descent.
 Seeing a group of majestic white mountain goats was pretty cool.
 This area must be heaven for them.

 [Descending in much different conditions!]

 [The ice cave from our ascent is now completely surrounded by ice instead of snow]

 [Our pace wasn't slow on exit but the views were still pretty good!]

 [Much more blue ice visible now.
 You can see the slabby terrain below, that should be avoided as much as possible. ++]